^

 , medical expert

-In the ulcerative variant, permanent or periodic pain of varying intensity in the epigastrium or a feeling of discomfort, often occurring on an empty stomach, at night, diminishing after eating or antisecretory means are observed.
+In the ulcer-like variant, constant or periodic pain of varying intensity in the epigastrium or a feeling of discomfort are observed, often occurring on an empty stomach, at night, and decreasing after eating or taking antisecretory agents.

-In the dyskinetic version of functional dyspepsia, the patient is disturbed by dyspeptic disorders in the form of heaviness, swelling, feelings of stomach overflow, gravity in the epigastric region after eating, nausea, vomiting, a feeling of rapid satiety.
+In the dyskinetic variant of functional dyspepsia, the patient is bothered by dyspeptic disorders in the form of heaviness, bloating, a feeling of fullness in the abdomen, heaviness in the epigastric region after eating, nausea, vomiting, and a feeling of rapid satiety.

-With a nonspecific variant, mixed symptomatology is observed, and it is difficult to distinguish the leading symptom.
+In the non-specific variant, mixed symptoms are observed, and it is difficult to identify the leading symptom.

-Functional dyspepsia is characterized by a prolonged (long-term) course without pronounced progression.
+Functional dyspepsia is characterized by a long (many-year) course without significant progression.

 The iLive portal does not provide medical advice, diagnosis or treatment.